mezzio/mezzio-swoole/docs/book/v4/intro.md

 ## Swoole with Mezzio

-mezzio-swoole enables an Mezzio application to be executed with the [Swoole](https://wiki.swoole.com/) or original [Swoole](https://github.com/swoole/swoole-src) extensions.
+mezzio-swoole enables an Mezzio application to be executed with the [Swoole](https://github.com/swoole/swoole-src) extension.
 This means you can run the application from the command line, **without requiring a web server**.

 You can run the application using the following command: